-- Choose open, well-lit and well-traveled areas. - Travel with a friend or in a group. - Avoid dark, vacant, or deserted areas. - Always keep your cell phone accessible if walking alone & do not focus your attention on your phone watch your surroundings. - When walking, you should walk facing traffic. - Be cautious of drivers who stop to talk to you. - Dress in clothes and shoes that will not hamper movement. - If you sense trouble, move away from the potential threat if possible.
+- Choose open, well-lit and well-traveled areas. - Travel with a friend or in a group. - Avoid dark, vacant, or deserted areas. - When walking, you should walk facing traffic. - Be cautious of drivers who stop to talk to you. - Dress in clothes and shoes that will not hamper movement. - If you sense trouble, move away from the potential threat if possible.
 Join any group of people nearby or cross the street and increase your pace. - If a threatening situation is imminent and people are close by, yell, scream, or make a commotion in any way you can to get their attention. - BE ALERT AND AWARE of your surroundings!
 Offenders often look for people to victimize who are not paying attention and are not alert to their surroundings. - NEVER HITCHHIKE! - Always let someone know where you will be and what time you are going to return. - Do not wear headphones that cover both ears while walking or jogging.
-If you wear ear buds, only use one ear bud while walking or jogging. - Do not read while driving, walking or standing on the street. - TRUST YOUR INSTINCTS.
+If you wear ear buds, only use one ear bud while walking or jogging. - Do not read while walking or standing on the street. - TRUST YOUR INSTINCTS.
 If something feels wrong, something probably is wrong.